asam-ev/.github/profile/CONTRIBUTING.md

 # :book: Contributing to ASAM e.V. open-source Projects

-As an open-source standardization projects, we welcome and encourage the community to submit patches directly to the project.
-In our collaborative open source environment, standards and methods for submitting changes help reduce the chaos that can result from an active development community.
-This document explains how to participate in project conversations, log bugs and enhancement requests, and submit patches to the project so your patch will be accepted quickly in the codebase.
+As an open-source standardization project, we welcome and encourage the community to submit patches directly to the project.
+In our collaborative open-source environment, standards and methods for submitting changes help reduce the chaos that can arise from an active development community.
+This document explains how to participate in project conversations, log bugs and enhancement requests, and submit patches to the project so your patches are accepted quickly into the codebase.

-All intellectual property remains with the original contributors, and is subject to the original license terms described in the LICENSE file.
+All intellectual property remains with the original contributors and is subject to the original license terms described in the LICENSE file.

 ## How to officially [join ASAM](https://www.asam.net/about-asam/join-asam/) or the project

 Before you fill out the [Membership Request Form](https://www.asam.net/index.php?eID=dumpFile&t=f&f=671&token=b37651b1609e8693188bbde1dafc4f229c18c2c8) we ask you to get familiar with the [ASAM Statutes](https://www.asam.net/index.php?eID=dumpFile&t=f&f=675&token=5a112bf0f7638cbfd647f89b89869af94e212762) and the [Regulation of Fees](https://www.asam.net/index.php?eID=dumpFile&t=f&f=673&token=1321eb0a4e6cfb99112f61648e411520f83a8d01).
 If you have questions when determining your member class, please check the FAQs below or contact us at info@asam.net.

 After turning in your Membership Request Form, the ASAM Office will forward your application to the Board of Directors for approval.
 Upon decision of acceptance, the ASAM Office welcomes you and guides you through the server registration process.
-We also provide all relevant information (e. g. guidelines) and answer any questions you may have.
-Our goal is to inspire you to become an active member of the community so you can take the full advantage of your membership.
+We also provide all relevant information (e.g., guidelines) and answer any questions you may have.
+Our goal is to inspire you to become an active member of the community so you can take full advantage of your membership.

 ## :bulb: Asking Questions